Karankawa people: Seasonal nomadic lifestyle

 The Karankawa voyaged from place to place on a seasonal basis in their dugouts, made from large trees with the bark left intact.
 They travelled in groups of thirty to forty people and remained in each place for about four weeks.
 After European contact, canoes were of two kinds, both being called "awa'n": the original dugout and old skiffs obtained from the whites.
-Neither were used for fishing but for transportation only, and their travels were limited to the waters close to the land.
+Neither was used for fishing but for transportation only, and their travels were limited to the waters close to the land.
 The women, children, and possessions travelled in the hold while the men stood on the stern and poled the canoe.
 Upon landing at their next destination, the women set up wigwams (called ba'ak in their native language) and the men hauled the boats on the shore.
 Their campsites were always close to the shoreline of the nearby body of water.

-They constructed houses by arranging willow branches in a circle, bending the tops of the branches toward the center, and interlocking them in wickerwork.
+They constructed houses by arranging willow branches in a circle, bending the tops of the branches toward the centre, and interlocking them in wickerwork.
 This wickerwork was fastened with deerskin.
 Upon this framework, the Karankawa lay deer, wildcat, panther or bear skins, again fastened with deer hide thongs.

 The next step was to make a fire.
 After European contact, the Karankawa sought matches or tinderboxes from settlers; otherwise, they resorted to the traditional method of using their firesticks, which they always carried in a package of deerhide thongs.
-The fire was always made in the center of their dwellings and kept burning day and night.
+The fire was always made in the centre of their dwellings and kept burning day and night.
 They used animal hides and pelts to sit and sleep on within their dwellings.
 Their household goods and utensils included wooden spoons, ceramic vessels, fishbone needles, and fine deer sinew.

 Environment

-The Karankawa traveled to the coastal region.
-They hunted and gathered food from rivers and by the mountains.
+The Karankawa travelled to the coastal region.
+They hunted and gathered food from rivers and by the shore.

 In the region that the Karankawa inhabited, numerous small chunks of asphaltum have been found along the coast from oil seepage beneath the Gulf of Mexico.
 These chunks were used to bind arrowheads to their shafts; as a coating for pottery such as ollas, jars, and bowls; and as a way to waterproof woven baskets.

 Cuisine

-Karankawa cuisine included venison, rabbit, fowl, fish, oysters and other shellfish, and turtles.
+Karankawa cuisine included venison, rabbit, fowl, fish, turtles, oysters, and other shellfish.
 Their cuisine also included food gathered from the wild, such as berries, persimmons, wild grapes, sea-bird eggs, tuna and nopales (prickly pear cactus fruit and paddles, respectively), and nuts.
 They boiled food in ceramic pots or roasted entrés and seasoned their dishes with chile.

-After European contact, the Karankawa made wheat flour with water, laid the dough upon a flat stone, and baked it on the open fire.
-They enjoyed imported sweet coffee.
+After European contact, the Karankawa made bread from imported wheat flour.
+They laid the dough on a flat stone and then baked it on an open fire.
+They also enjoyed imported sweet coffee.

 The Karankawa were skilled at obtaining pure, fresh water.
 White settlers did not know where they obtained it, because the wells of the whites had a brackish taste.